codenotary/codenotary.io/pages/blog/cnil-metrics-logs-7-5-released.md

 We decided to use a swimlane diagram that allows you to track your automatic (DRS) or manual VM migration.
 ![VM location changes](/images/blog/vm-location-over-time.png)

-If you feel more comfortable using table views, we provide a new dashboard to get a quick overview of all migrations that happen within or across VMware vSphere cluster.
+If you feel more comfortable using table views, we provide a new dashboard to get a quick overview of all migrations that happen within or across VMware vSphere clusters.
 ![VM cluster movement](/images/blog/migration-acrosscluster.png)

 ### Automatic workload detection